 In Taiwan, it’s well worth keeping track of your receipts.
 The Taiwan Receipt Lottery, formally known as the “Uniform Invoice Lottery” (In Chinese 統一發票 Tǒngyī Fāpiào), gives all residents the chance to win up to 10 million NTD (over 350,000 USD)!
 Say whaaaaaaat?!
 YES, and it doesn’t matter who you are – even tourists can redeem winnings (assuming you stick around long enough)!
 Entry is as simple as buying a bottle of water at 7-11 – the numerical code on the top of your receipt is a lottery number.

-It took me a long time to get motivated enough to figure this one out; I was intimidated, or overwhelmed, not knowing how the whole thing works and expecting it to be a big hassle.
+It took me a long time to get motivated enough to figure this one out, expecting it to be a big hassle.
 But it’s really very easy!
 If you’re buying virtually anything, then you are already playing.
 So, you might as well find out if you’re winning!

 - Why Does it Exist?